 This question is difficult to answer without considering many factors because a variety of things can affect the length of your personal injury case.
+A personal injury claim could take a few weeks, months, or even years in some cases.
 In general, a personal injury case will settle more quickly if you are willing to take less compensation, but you have to consider how much compensation you would be giving up for a quicker settlement.
-Most lawsuits end up settling before a trial regardless of how long they take.
+Most personal injury lawsuits end up settling before a trial regardless of how long they take.
 For more information on pre-trial settlements and statistics, click here.

-Below, we will outline several reasons why your personal injury case may be taking long to settle and why you should think twice before taking a lesser settlement.
+Below, we will outline several reasons why your personal injury case may be taking longer to settle and why you should think twice before taking a lesser settlement.

 Personal injury cases usually take quite some time to settle or resolve.
 The reasons a case can progress slowly can be summed up into three general points:

 The bad news is that sometimes cases just take a long time to settle and there is not much to be done about it unless you are willing to take a lesser sum.
 We will break down these three common problems below.

 Legal problems such as disputes over determining liability, who is responsible, and disputes over the damages, the monetary value, can slow your case down.